richard-scryber/PaperworkDayDocs/docs/reference/htmltags/index.md

 ## List Content Elements

+The following elements allow content to be output within a list style, to show a grouping of similar items along with a marker, number or term to identify each one.

 | <a href='tags/dl.html' >Definition List</a>   | <code>&lt;dl&gt;</code> | A container block of multiple terms <code>dt</code> and associated defintion values <code>dd</dd>.  |
 | <a href='tags/dt.html' >Definition List Term</a>   | <code>&lt;dt&gt;</code> | Denotes the term to be defined within the list.  |
 | <a href='tags/dd.html' >Definition List Item</a>   | <code>&lt;dd&gt;</code> | Denotes the definition value of the term within the list. |